MonsterZelek/a/FAQ.md

 **5** Copy the results from the right textfield
 **6** Go to data.h and replace the array of the changed file with the copied bytes

-now compile and upload your new sketch :)
+Now compile and upload your new sketch :)

 **Could it auto-deauth all APs in the range?**